Electric Vehicles & Charging Systems

-- Level 2: Level 2 charging stations have about the same requirements as a large household appliance like a stove or dryer (240 Volts / 30 Amps).
+- Level 2: These charging stations have about the same requirements as a large household appliance like a stove or dryer (240 Volts / 30 Amps).
 Level 2 offers a faster charging time than level 1.

 - Level 3: Level 3 charging stations are designed for commercial use and are not suitable for home installation.